-Lesson title · Sticks Week 23: Day 1: Learning outcomes Preparation Angles Unders angles Understanding By the end of the lesson, most pupils will be able to: Before the lesson: angles Order sets of numbers.
-Have ready a small stick for each pupil.
+Lesson title Sticks Week 23: Day 1: Learning outcomes Preparation Angles Understanding angles By the end of the lesson, most pupils will be able to: Order sets of numbers.
+Before the lesson: Have ready a small stick for each pupil.
 Understand angles as a measurement of turn.
 Read How?
 Angles, as shown below.